thesephist/dotink/content/posts/elf.md

 Most of this corresponds directly to the section metadata we saw in the `readelf` output.
 While debugging this part of August, I had a continuous `readelf` output up side-by-side with my editor so I could validate that what I wrote in the assembler matched the sections it generated.

-Here's the read-only data section, where I'll draw your attention to the different flag bits from the text section (just `Alloc` rather than `Alloc | ExecInstr`).
+Here's the read-only data section, where I'll draw your attention to the flag bits that differ from the flags in the text section (just `Alloc` rather than `Alloc | ExecInstr`).

 ```
 RODataSection := {